 Operating expenses, such as expenses for fuel, utilities, labor, building materials and insurance, are not fixed and may fluctuate from time to time.
-The Wall Street Journal reported in January 2022 that commonly referenced measures of inflation, the consumer price index and the producer price index, rose by 7% in December compared to the prior year and 9.7% over the prior 12 months, respectively.
+The U.S. Bureau of Labor Statistics reported in February 2023 that the consumer price index, a commonly referenced measure of inflation, rose by 6.4% over the 12 months ended January 2023.
 Unless specifically provided for in a lease, there is no guarantee that we will be able to pass increases on to our tenants.
 To the extent these increases cannot be passed on to our tenants, any increases would cause our cash flow and our operating results to decrease, which could have a material adverse effect on our ability to pay or sustain distributions.